Lexus LC

-The Lexus LC (レクサス・LC, Rekusasu LC) is a grand tourer manufactured by Lexus, Toyota's luxury division.
+The Lexus LC (レクサス・LC, Rekusasu LC) is a grand tourer manufactured by Lexus, a luxury division of Toyota.
 Based on the 2012 LF-LC Concept, it was revealed at the 2016 North American International Auto Show in Detroit.
 It replaced the SC, which was produced from 1991 to 2010.
-It is the first Lexus model to utilize the GA-L platform, which, along with other components, is shared with the full-size XF50 series LS sedan.
+The LC is the first Lexus model to utilize the GA-L platform, which, along with other components, is shared with the full-size XF50 series LS sedan.
 According to Lexus, the name "LC" stands for "Luxury Coupe".

 History

 Development

 The LC was developed under the program codename "950A" from 2011 to 2016.
 It was previewed by the LF-LC Concept, which was designed at Calty Design Research in Newport Beach, California.
 The concept vehicle was revealed at the 2012 Detroit Auto Show.
 Design work was later transferred from Calty to Toyota Technical Centre in Aichi, Japan in January 2013, with a final production design freeze in the first half of 2014.